aymanaamin/aymanamin_site/content/publication/2023-SAR_SubsetSelection.md

 ## Data Availability
-All the simulated and real datasets used in this paper are available here, and can be downloaded.
+The real dataset used in this paper is available here, and can be downloaded.

-### Simulated Datasets
-We simulate 1,000 time series datasets from each of four SAR models, aiming to cover different seasonality patterns.

-- <a href = "https://drive.google.com/file/d/1-dMpJPjyj_okPzGLhWtbDJdAXhuxwsIk/view?usp=drive_link"> Simulated data for SAR Model-I  </a>

-- <a href = "https://drive.google.com/file/d/1NQy_NxKbyNHXh2LRNvNP_VEmMqi1_vDn/view?usp=drive_link"> Simulated data for SAR Model-II  </a>

-- <a href = "https://drive.google.com/file/d/1yet1HkDB3oxusss7JnW9qe-kBhEhggwi/view?usp=drive_link"> Simulated data for SAR Model-III  </a>

-- <a href = "https://drive.google.com/file/d/1GhU3nhHkUhgxm4cHAcxmLoJ_Uvci9FkL/view?usp=drive_link"> Simulated data for SAR Model-IV  </a>

 ### Real Dataset